selwynpolit/d9book/book/development.md

 This will cause xdebug to stop in `docroot/modules/contrib/devel/src/Twig/Extension/Debug.php` at the `breakpoint()` function.
 You can then easily look in the `$context` variable which holds everything that is available in the twig template.

 PHPStorm has the ability to step through twig templates just like PHP code.
+(I haven't tried this yet.)
 See this [Jetbrains blog post on Twig debug support](https://www.jetbrains.com/help/phpstorm/twig.html#debugging-twig-templates) for details.
 There is also a [Twig Xdebug contrib module](https://www.drupal.org/project/twig_xdebug).

 ![Xdebug in twig](/images/twig-xdebug.png)